-Objective 5.1: Continue to expand and improve existing facilities and amenities Actions Capital Budget Estimate Operational Budget Impact Time Frame to Complete 5.1.a The District should develop a Capital Improvement Plan (CIP) based on needs identified in the master plan specific for parks and recreation facilities and amenities.
+Objective 5.1: Continue to expand, and improve existing facilities and amenities Actions Capital Budget Estimate Operational Budget Impact Time Frame to Complete 5.1.a The District should develop a Capital Improvement Plan (CIP) based on needs identified in the master plan specific for parks and recreation facilities and amenities.
 This plan and a park assessment should be reviewed annually and updated as needed.
-This Master Plan's inventory should be used to develop a deferred maintenance list that addresses the low scoring components identified in the plan Varies by component Staff Time & 5.1.b Continue to implement an asset replacement schedule to monitor assets and keep replacements up-to-date based on recurring inventory updates and assessments Varies Staff Time ∞ 5.1.c Keep and maintain an updated GIS database of parks and trails assets using the current GRASP® inventory.
-Conduct annual component-based inventory and assessment to identify low scoring components and add new components or amenities N/A Staff Time S 5.1.d Prioritize capital improvement funding to address poorly functioning irrigation systems and upgrade with water savings equipment with SMART irrigation systems and turf reduction opportunities \$1.25-\$2.00 per SF Staff Time © 5.1.e Consider and address deficiencies based on population-based standards, and as identified in the Level of Service analysis through future capital campaigns.
+This Master Plan's inventory should be used to develop a deferred maintenance list that addresses the low scoring components identified in the plan Varies by component Staff Time ∞ 5.1.b Continue to implement an asset replacement schedule to monitor assets and keep replacements up-to-date based on recurring inventory updates and assessments Varies Staff Time ∞ Keep and maintain an updated GIS database of parks and trails assets using the current GRASP® inventory.
+Conduct annual component-based inventory and assessment to identify low scoring components and add new components or amenities N/A Staff Time 6 5.1.d Prioritize capital improvement funding to address poorly functioning irrigation systems and upgrade with water savings equipment with SMART irrigation systems and turf reduction opportunities \$1.25-\$2.00 per SF Staff Time 6 5.1.e Consider and address deficiencies based on population-based standards, and as identified in the Level of Service analysis through future capital campaigns.
 Address short, medium, and long-range capital needs N/A TBD S

-Objective 5.2: Repair, upgrade, and/or replace the low scoring amenities from the inventory assessment Actions Capital Budget Estimate Operational Budget Impact Time Frame to Complete 5.2.a Replace/upgrade playground equipment needs based on the low scoring amenities list and life expectancy Varies TBD ∞ 5.2.b Address a need to add shade structures \$800 TBD S 5.2.c Address low scoring components and amenities from the master plan inventory by upgrading, replacing, or repurposing components or amenities where appropriate Varies TBD S M
+Actions Capital Budget Estimate Operational Budget Impact Time Frame to Complete 5.2.a Replace/upgrade playground equipment needs based on the low scoring amenities list and life expectancy Varies TBD ∞ 5.2.b Address a need to add shade structures \$800 TBD 6 Address low scoring components and amenities from the Master Plan inventory by upgrading, replacing, or repurposing components or amenities where appropriate Varies TBD S M

-Objective 5.3: Improve daily upkeep and user experiences in the parks Actions Capital Budget Estimate Operational Budget Impact Time Frame to Complete 5.3.a Adopt maintenance standards for each amenity type as described in the master plan, and focus on greater response to vandalism N/A Staff Time, TBD ∞ 5.3.b Improve daily maintenance by adopting performance standards for trash removal, graffiti and vandalism abatement, restroom maintenance, and responsiveness to element repair or replacement (District reporting system) N/A Staff Time 6 5.3.c Adopt NRPA Level 2 Maintenance as the minimum standard for developed parks.
-Improve daily maintenance to Level 2, for the 16 parks that are currently Level 3 N/A \$826K to increase maintenance investment for 400 acres of park space 6 5.3.d Develop an integrated pest management policy N/A Staff Time M
+Objective 5.3: Improve daily upkeep and user experiences in the parks Actions Capital Budget Estimate Operational Budget Impact Time Frame to Complete 5.3.a Adopt maintenance standards for each amenity type as described in the master plan, and focus on greater response to vandalism N/A Staff time, TBD ∞ 5.3.b Improve daily maintenance by adopting performance standards for trash removal, graffiti and vandalism abatement, restroom maintenance, and responsiveness to element repair or replacement (District reporting system) N/A Staff Time S 5.3.c Adopt NRPA Level 2 Maintenance as the minimum standard for developed parks.
+Improve daily maintenance to Level 2, for the 16 parks that are Level 3 N/A \$826K to increase maintenance investment for 400 acres of park space 6 5.3.d Develop an integrated pest management policy N/A Staff Time M

-Objective 5.4: Prioritize and improve safety and security in parks and facilities Actions Capital Budget Estimate Operational Budget Impact Time Frame to Complete 5.4.a Address community safety concerns in parks by addressing homeless issues and illegal activity in parks N/A Varies ∞ 5.4.b Develop relationship with Solano County and the City of Vallejo Public Safety.
-Initiate written memoranda of agreement for support that includes park drive through opportunities, staff training by public safety, and a better, more responsive relationship that includes non-emergency contact information N/A Staff Time • 5.4.c Develop park ranger program focused on compliance with District rules, education, and outreach N/A \$25K - \$50K M 5.4.d Follow CPTED principals in developing future parks and operating current parks.
+Objective 5.4: Prioritize and improve safety and security in parks and facilities Actions Capital Budget Estimate Operational Budget Impact Time Frame to Complete 5.4.a Address community safety concerns in parks by addressing homeless issues and illegal activity in parks.
+N/A Varies ∞ Develop relationship with Solano County and the City of Vallejo Public Safety.
+Initiate written Memoranda of Agreement for support that includes park drive through opportunities, staff training by public safety and a better, more responsive relationship that includes non-emergency contact information N/A Staff Time S 5.4.c Develop park ranger program focused on compliance with District rules, education, and outreach N/A \$25K - \$50K M Follow CPTED principals in developing future parks and operating current parks.
 Complete a park security evaluation that includes sight lines, lighting, isolated areas, elevated maintenance standards, control access with use of horticultural practices and surveillance Varies Staff Time S M